grahammendick/navigation/NavigationReact/sample/relay/README.md

 # Navigation Relay
-Navigation doesn't own your components so it integrates well with other libraries like Relay.
+Navigation doesn't own your components so it integrates well with other libraries, like Relay.

 ## Run
 Once you've cloned the repository, you can install the dependencies and start the Relay example: